nguyenthanhduoc/8bitrockstarsTest/README.md

 ### App Demo online
 ```
 [http://nguyenthanhduoc.herokuapp.com/]

-**Caution:** *Sometime Heroku is overload, him ussualy throw an error with status '503 Service Unavailable'*
-*So there if that problem occur when you run app online.
-You can checkout source code and run it on your local*
 ```
+- Sometime Heroku is overload, him ussualy throw an error with status '503 Service Unavailable'
+- So there if that problem occur when you run app online.
+You can checkout source code and run it on your local

 ### To run local
 ```